 About me

-I also offer EMDR therapy for those who have experienced trauma.
-EMDR is a well-recognised and effective therapy that many find brings relief and healing from past experiences that continue to impact daily life.
-If you're finding that your reactions to everyday situations seem out of proportion, it may be worth exploring how EMDR can support your recovery.
+I also offer EMDR therapy in Brighton and online for people who have experienced trauma.
+EMDR is an evidence-based therapy that can help reduce the emotional impact of distressing experiences that continue to affect everyday life.
+If you notice that your reactions feel overwhelming or out of proportion, EMDR may be helpful to explore.

 Training, qualifications & experience